 On February 26, Wilson asked Congress for the authority to arm U.S. merchant ships with U.S. naval personnel and equipment.
 While the measure would probably have passed in a vote, several anti-war Senators led a successful filibuster that consumed the remainder of the congressional session.
 As a result of this setback, President Wilson decided to arm U.S. merchant ships by executive order, citing an old anti-piracy law that gave him the authority to do so.

-The continued submarine attacks on U.S. merchant and passenger ships, and the “Zimmermann Telegram’s” implied threat of a German attack on the United States swayed U.S. public opinion in support of a declaration of war.
+The continued submarine attacks on U.S. merchant and passenger ships and the “Zimmermann Telegram’s” implied threat of a German attack on the United States swayed U.S. public opinion in support of a declaration of war.
 Furthermore, international law stipulated that the placing of U.S. naval personnel on civilian ships to protect them from German submarines already constituted an act of war against Germany.
-Finally, the Germans, by their actions, had demonstrated that they had no interest in seeking a peaceful end to the conflict.
+Finally, by their actions, the Germans had demonstrated that they had no interest in seeking a peaceful end to the conflict.
 These reasons all contributed to President Wilson’s decision to ask Congress for a declaration of war against Germany.

 Faced with mobilizing a sufficient fighting force, Congress passed the Selective Service Act on May 18, 1917.
 By the end of the war, the Selective Service Act had conscripted over 2.8 million American men.
-The hundreds of thousands of men who enlisted or were conscripted early in the war still faced months of intensive training before departing for Europe.
+The hundreds of thousands of men who enlisted or were conscripted early in the war faced months of intensive training before departing for Europe.

-World War I took the lives of more than nine million soldiers and 21 million more were wounded.
+World War I took the lives of more than nine million soldiers, and 21 million more were wounded.
 Civilian casualties caused indirectly by the war numbered close to 10 million.
 The two nations most affected were Germany and France, each of which sent some 80 percent of their male populations between the ages of 15 and 49 into battle.

 World War I saw unprecedented participation by African American troops, with over 350,000 African American soldiers serving.
 However, African American troops were only able to serve in segregated units, and many were excluded from combat, allowed only to provide support services.
 The return of African American soldiers to their home communities after the war was followed by both a series of bloody racial conflicts and a wave of civil rights activism.